 Working across drawing, printmaking, video, and installation art, Trinidadian artist Christopher Cozier (b.
 1959) exposes the social impact of commercial expansion and political opportunism.
 Taking conditions in post-independence Trinidad and Tobago—an oil rich nation—as his point of entry, the artist is particularly attuned to the cultural shifts and historical erasure that have accompanied recent domestic and international economic policies within the broader Caribbean region.
 Cozier’s works cast a critical gaze on the realities of new-colonial enterprise while also referencing the fraught histories of Western colonialism.
 Cozier’s ongoing engagement with these narratives and their intersection with contemporary art practice extends to his role as founding member of Alice Yard, an experimental project space in Trinidad and Tobago’s capital, Port of Spain.

-Christopher Cozier: Entanglements is organized by the Eli and Edythe Broad Art Museum at Michigan State University.
-Support for this exhibition is provided by the Broad MSU’s general exhibitions fund.
+Christopher Cozier: Entanglements is organized by the Eli and Edythe Broad Art Museum at Michigan State University and curated by Yesomi Umolu, Assistant Curator.
+Support for this exhibition is provided by the MSU Broad’s general exhibitions fund.